-11.COLLEGE OF GOVERNORS (ADVISORY COUNCIL OF PAST GOVERNORS) (RCP 19.060)
+11. COLLEGE OF GOVERNORS (ADVISORY COUNCIL OF PAST GOVERNORS

-The District 6820 College of Governors is an advisory council of past governors, composed of all past governors who are member of Rotary Clubs within the district.
-Governors are urged to call an annual meeting of the college after the International Assembly to all the governor-elect to inform the current and past governors of the issues debated and presented.
-This meeting should be held no more than one month after the International Assembly.
-The authority and responsibility of the governor shall in no way be impaired or impeded by the advice or actions of the past governors.
-Governors are urged to consider the college's assistance in extension efforts, informing incoming governors, promoting the convention, providing Rotary information, and supporting weaker clubs, serving when invited by the club president and the governor as ad hoc members of the club board of directors.
+The District 6820 College of Governors is an advisory council of past governors, composed of all past governors who are members of Rotary clubs within the district.
+Governors are urged to call an annual meeting of the College after the International Assembly to allow the governor-elect to inform the current and past governors of the issues debated and presented.
+This meeting should be held at least one month after the International Assembly, but before or at the District Conference.
+The authority and responsibility of the governor shall in no way be impaired or impeded by the advice or actions of the past governors (RCP 19.080.2).
+Governors are urged to consider the College's assistance in extension efforts, informing incoming governors, promoting the convention, providing Rotary information, and supporting weaker clubs, serving when invited by the club president and the governor as ad hoc members of the club board of directors.
+(RCP 19.080.1.)

-The COG shall also meet in conjunction with the passing of the Gavel Ceremony each year.
+The College of Governors shall also meet in conjunction with the Passing of the Gavel Ceremony each year.
 It is encouraged that AGs, DGE, and DGNs be invited to attend as observers.

-The sitting governor shall give a state of the district report to the members and a discussion shall follow in which the strengths and weakness of the district are addressed.
+The sitting Governor and Governor Elect shall give a state of the district report and review plans for the upcoming year to the members and a discussion shall follow in which the strengths and weakness of the district are addressed.
 The COG shall give special attention to any areas of weakness in the district and advise the governor and DGE of ways in which to strengthen these areas.